News and Announcements

 New!

-The Florida Department of Environmental Protection held a public hearing beginning at 10 a.m.
-EDT on September 19, 2024, on the draft nutrient total maximum daily loads (TMDLs) for Lake Giles in the Middle St. Johns River Basin, to be adopted in Rule 62-304.505, Florida Administrative Code (F.A.C).
-This nutrient TMDLs, if adopted, will constitute a site-specific numeric interpretation of the narrative nutrient criterion set forth in paragraph 62-302.530(48)(b), F.A.C., and replace the otherwise applicable numeric nutrient criteria in subsection 62-302.531(2), F.A.C., for this water.
+The Florida Department of Environmental Protection (DEP) announces a public meeting on July 24, 2025, to present draft nutrient total maximum daily loads (TMDLs) for Lake Francis in the Upper Suwannee River Basin.
+The TMDLs for Lake Francis in the Upper Suwannee River basin will be adopted in Rule 62-304.400, Florida Administrative Code (F.A.C.).
+These nutrient TMDLs, if adopted, will constitute site-specific numeric nutrient criteria, and replace the otherwise applicable criteria in subsection 62-302.531(2), F.A.C. for this waterbody.
+Public comments on the draft nutrients TMDLs are due by August 8, 2025, and should be submitted by email to Eric Simpson or by mail to:

 Agenda